mk322/mk322.github.io/_pages/about.md

 </script>
 [comment]: <> (- Multilingual NLP: With the digital world erasing geographical boundaries, I believe in the power of multilingual NLP to bridge communication gaps.
 I'm working on models that can understand and process multiple languages, bringing down linguistic barriers in information access.)

-As I continue this exciting journey in research, I am always eager to collaborate, share insights, and learn from others in this dynamic field.
 Feel free to reach out to me for collaborations, discussions, or even a casual chat about research!